Excelitas-PCO/pco.recorder-samples/README.md

 ```

 **CMakeLists.txt** is the main cmake file and **CMakePresets.json** contains already predefined presets for building debug and release,
-both on windows and linux platforms
+both on Windows and Linux platforms

 All examples are in the **src** subfolder.
 The **externals/pco** folder contains also a **CMakeLists.txt** file which handles the pco.recorder dependencies